moinulibr/database-questions/README.md

 55. Disadvantages of **normalization**?
 56. What is **redundancy**?
 **What is Denormalization?
-**Difference between Normalization and Denormalization
+**Difference between Normalization and Denormalization?
 ---

 ## 4. Indexing & Query Performance